 It’s always sunny in Boulder

 Official records of Freddy’s conjectures aren’t kept.
-According to handler and OSMP Ranger Dave Gustafson, Freddy’s partnership with the city began in 2008 (or thereabouts).
-A massive snowfall led to the event’s cancellation one year, leaving a decade of active forecasting.
+According to handler and OSMP Ranger Dave Gustafson, Freddy’s partnership with the city began around 2008.
+A massive snowfall led to the event’s cancellation one year, resulting in just about a decade of active forecasting.
 Only once does Gustafson recall Freddy presaging an early spring.

 Assuming Gustafson’s recollections are correct, Boulder’s beloved mountain marmot a 90% success rate.
 In this, Freddy far surpasses Phil, and is perhaps the most accurate ground-dwelling mammal in all of America.***

-Freddy’s secret is simple, Gustafson said.
+Freddy’s secret is simple.
 Winter weather in Colorado is typically predictable in that our snowiest months come in the spring.
 And with over 300 days of sun a year, Feb.
-2 is usually clear and bright — prime shadow-casting conditions.
+2 is usually clear and bright: prime shadow-casting conditions.